CONTINUITY MEASUREMENT WITHIN GENERAL PRACTICES

 Then a simple calculation is performed, dividing the number of consultations that were with the patients’ personal GP by the total number of GP consultations.
 This can be done for the whole practice population or for individual lists.

-We have supplied an Excel-based toolkit to the practices within the project to make it easier to calculate and record the SLICC and to display the results.
+We have supplied an Excel-based toolkit to several practices using SystmOne to make it easier to calculate and record the SLICC and to display the results.
+We also have a version which can work with EMIS.
+If you are a practice using a personal list or named-usual-doctor system and would like to try our method of measuring continuity, please contact us.